 Improving conflict resolution skills involves a combination of self-awareness, communication, and empathy.
 Here are some steps you can take:

-• Seek feedback: Ask others about how you handle conflicts and what you could do differently.
+- Seek feedback: Ask others how you handle conflicts and what you could do differently.
 Engaging in role-play scenarios can also be a helpful way to practice and receive feedback.

-• Educate yourself: Take courses or workshops on conflict resolution and related skills like negotiation and effective communication.
+- Educate yourself: Take courses or workshops on conflict resolution and skills like negotiation and effective communication.

-By working on these skills, you can become more adept at navigating conflicts in various settings, leading to healthier and more productive outcomes.
+By working on these skills, you can better navigate conflicts in various settings, leading to healthier and more productive outcomes.

 Final Thoughts